How to Buy Bitcoin in New Zealand

 The signature is essentially a by-product of the public-key and private-key but cannot be used to ascertain what the private key is.
 Therefore, the signature can be generated offline and used to authorise transactions online.

-Frequently Asked Questions about Bitcoin and Your Keeping Bitcoin Safe
+Frequently Asked Questions about Bitcoin and Keeping Your Bitcoin Safe

 There is a lot of misinformation about Bitcoin - our shortlist of common questions help you understand some of the finer details.